 - To take these Exams, meet in the assigned room.
-You will be notified of the room in advance once the reservation is confirmed. - If you do not have a current parking pass, please arrange to request a visitor pass through the front desk in Philips Hall.
-They will provide a pass you can pick up in advance or the day of the exam, allowing you to park in a visitor spot across the street.
-This way, you don't have to worry about feeding the meter. - During the exam itself, you will be set up on a computer to type out your response. - While taking the exams, you will not be allowed to access any notes (i.e. it's not an open book/notes exam).
-You are not permitted to access any online materials either. - The Graduate Coordinator will bring a flash drive or other device on which students can save a copy of their work.
+You will be notified of the room in advance once the reservation is confirmed. - If you do not have a current parking pass, please plan to park in the Sharpless Street garage.
+You will pay a fee to park there for the day (but that fee is much less than the cost of a parking ticket). - During the exam itself, you will be able to type on your own laptop and are asked to turn off the wifi and only utilize the open Word Document. - While taking the exams, you will not be allowed to access any notes (i.e. it's not an open book/notes exam).
+You are not permitted to access any online materials either. - The Graduate Coordinator may bring a flash drive or other device on which students can save a copy of their work.
+Alternatively, the graduate coordinator may ask you to email your response (and will then confirm receipt of your answer).
 It is the student's responsibility to save their answers in a compatible format.
-Students should save files with their own last name and the question (e.g., Polk-Theory). - Different students take different approaches to essays, so you should write in a way that accentuates your strengths.
+Students should save files with their own last name and the question (e.g., Jones-Theory). - Different students take different approaches to essays, so you should write in a way that accentuates your strengths.
 However, you may benefit by taking the first few minutes after you get the exam to ORGANIZE your thoughts into a set of key ideas that you want to express in the essay before getting into the actual writing.
 You might also want to take the last portion of your time (ten to fifteen minutes works for most students) to go back and review, edit, and reorganize your work so that it is as cogent, clear, and error-free as possible. - Your committee members will expect that you follow APA format.
 Although this means you will be expected to cite literature, it is usually a safe bet that your members will not expect you to memorize the full reference information for the sources you cite.
 Therefore, the responses must incorporate evidence this evidence will include class readings and/or texts, and it also may include readings that you may have done for other class papers, etc. Responses without adequate cited evidence to support the claims you make in response to the examination questions may not "pass" (see below).
 The more varied evidence from which you can draw (to show that multiple experts in the field agree with your ideas), the more convincing your answer is likely to be considered.